Hormone Therapy for Men

 - Premature hair loss and wrinkling

 Progesterone is known as our calming, mood, sleep, libido, and bone-enhancing hormone.
-What a lot of men also don't realize is Progesterone functions as a precursor in our body to produce testosterone while also acting as a balance to decrease estrogen.
+What many men do not realize is that progesterone functions as a precursor in our body to produce testosterone, while also acting as a balance to decrease estrogen.
 As men age, the level of progesterone starts to decrease.
 Natural production by the testes and adrenals in men starts to decrease with aging and can lead to an imbalance, not only of progesterone but also lead to decreased testosterone and an increase of estrogen.
-The balance between Testosterone, Progesterone, and male Estrogen is the key to being healthy.
+The balance between testosterone, progesterone, and male estrogen is the key to being healthy.

 SYMPTOMS OF LOW PROGESTERONE IN MEN INCLUDE:

 - Low libido